 The faculty of the English department have three goals for students who graduate with a major or minor in English:

-- Students should be able to read, write, and inquire critically and imaginatively, understanding both the theoretical and practical dimensions of reading and writing.
+- Students should be able to critically and imaginatively analyze and produce texts, understanding both the theoretical and practical dimensions of reading and communicating.

-- Students should understand the rhetorical, cultural, historical, and interdisciplinary contexts of the texts we study and the profession we practice.
+Students should understand the rhetorical, cultural, historical, and interdisciplinary contexts of the texts we study and the texts we produce.

-Honors projects are student-initiated and culminate in the production of professional quality research projects of 30-50 pages.
+Honors projects are student-initiated and culminate in the production of professional quality research projects of 40-50 pages (or equivalent content in various forms).
 Honors projects offer an opportunity in the junior and senior years for students to work closely with a faculty member on a theoretically sophisticated project designed to explore more deeply a particular focus of the student’s major program.
 This work is conducted independently in consultation with an advisor to be selected from among the full-time faculty.
 The student should begin exploring an honors project by discussing topics with his or her English advisor.

 Students wishing to be considered for honors in English should review the detailed information and application forms available from their academic advisor early in their junior years.
 Applications are reviewed for approval by the full-time faculty members of the English department.
 Those who successfully defend their honors projects will be awarded honors at graduation and have the designation of “honors” on their transcripts.